Kojic acid and vitamin C: How to use them together

 Is it safe to use Kojic acid and Vitamin C together?

 Kojic acid is a very strong active ingredient and although considered safe to use on the skin in low concentrations, it can cause allergic reactions on sensitive skin.
-Therefore, unless you have sensitive skin, you can use both ingredients.
+Therefore, unless you have sensitive skin, you can use both ingredients together.

 How to use kojic acid and vitamin C together